 Part 1 in a three-part series on Entrepreneurship In Education for the course Education Theories, Trends, and Entrepreneurship at the Oulu University of Applied Sciences Education Entrepreneurship Master’s Degree Programme.
 Read part 2 by clicking here and part 3 by clicking here.

-Entrepreneurship is commonly defined as “creating economic value through a business or enterprise.”
-In the context of education entrepreneurship, I prefer to focus on the components that speak to the creation of value.
+Entrepreneurship can be defined as “creating economic value through a business or enterprise.”
+In education entrepreneurship, the focus is on the creation of value.
 I define education entrepreneurship as “creating value for teaching and learning through a business or enterprise.”
-This value creation can come in many forms.
-It may be improving assessment, developing a course or program, or introducing a new textbook.
+This can be improving assessment, developing a course or program, or introducing a new textbook.

-In contrast to entrepreneurship, in which value is created from something that previously didn’t exist, there is also something called intrapreneurship.
+There is also something called intrapreneurship.
 This is the creation of value within a pre-existing institution or organization.
-For example, if you are already operating within an established enterprise you can create value for that company.
-Often times this is initiated by a self-motivated individual who is looking to take action to solve a problem that already exists.
+This is often initiated by a self-motivated individual who is looking to take action to solve a problem that already exists.

 At the school where I work full time, I have taken on a few different intrapreneurial ventures.
-One was putting together a proposal to redesign our middle school math curriculum and modifying our textbook sequence.
-Both of these efforts involved the creation of value within an organization that was already pre-existing.
-This is how I would define them as being intrapreneurial.
+One was putting together a proposal to redesign our middle school math curriculum and modify our textbook sequence.
+What makes these intrapreneurial is they create value within an organization that already existed.